 6 Reasons You're Dreaming Your Partner Is Cheating On You, According To A Dream Analyst

-When I opened the door to our apartment, my boyfriend was having sex with Ilana from Broad City.
+When I opened the door to our apartment, my boyfriend was getting it on with Ilana from Broad City.
 "I'm just swinging!" he yelled in his defense, to which I retorted, "It's not swinging if I don't consent!"
 If you haven't guessed, this wasn't real life; it was a cheating dream — a very common kind of dream to have.

 Dream analyst Lauri Quinn Loewenberg tells Bustle that being cheated on is one of the five most common dreams her clients report.
 "Whatever the case may be, the cheating dream is good for you because it is shining a light on an issue in your relationship that needs to be corrected," she says.
 "Once you are able to connect the dots between the cheating dream and the issue that triggered it, you need to work to correct it.
 Your dreams will always serve as a guide to every part of your life, letting you know what is wrong and what is right, what direction to take and what direction to avoid.
 Look at your dreams as your second brain that is much wiser and much more honest with you than your waking brain."

 The good thing is that while there may be a chance it's a psychic premonition (if you believe in that), your cheating dream is most likely not literal.
 Loewenberg suggests asking yourself if you have a reason to suspect your partner's cheating.
 If you don't, chances are they're not.
 Here are a few things that a dream about your partner cheating could mean.